Spotted turtle (Photo by John Mitchell, Figment Films)

 Spotted turtles are a small freshwater species.

-With a small dark carapace decorated with round yellow spots on the shell, neck, head and limbs, the spotted turtle lives up to its name, although newly hatched babies sometimes lack the spots.
+With a small, dark carapace (upper shell) dotted with round yellow-orange spots on the it, neck, head and limbs, spotted turtles lives up to their name.
+Newly hatched turtles sometimes lack the spots.
 This species can grow up to 14 centimetres in length.

 Males of this species differ from females in appearance, with their brown eyes and tan chins; females have orange eyes and yellow chins.

-In Canada, spotted turtles are only found in southern Ontario and occasionally in southwest Quebec.
+In Canada, spotted turtles are only found in southern Ontario and, historically, were also in southwestern Quebec.

-The live in bogs, marshes and soft-bottom lakes with quiet water, but may travel short distances overland when it is time for the females to lay eggs.
+They live in bogs, marshes and soft-bottom lakes with slow-moving, clean water, but may travel short distances overland when it is time for the females to lay eggs.